 Following a keto diet is a great way to achieve ketosis.
 However, maintaining ketosis is not for the faint of heart as it can take just a single snack to slip up.

-So, men and women nowadays are using exogenous keto pills to put their body into ketosis over following a keto diet.
+So, men and women nowadays are using keto pills to put their bodies into ketosis over following a keto diet.

 A quality keto pill that uses the right set of weight loss ingredients makes it easier for you to get into (and maintain) ketosis.